 - Reimbursement of missed work time or lost wages

-As an employee you can file a workers compensation claim.
-Workers comp is a right guaranteed to all workers no matter what your job or how long you’ve been there.
+As an employee, you can file a workers compensation claim.
+Workers’ compensation is a right guaranteed to all workers no matter what your job or how long you’ve been there.
 It can give you benefits including: